 March 24th | 1:30-2:30 pm

-Before beginning work on a thesis, Plan B paper or dissertation, you should reference the Publication Guide for Graduate Students, available online or from the USU Bookstore, and the style manual or journal approved by the supervisory committee and/or department.
+Before beginning work on a thesis, Plan B paper or dissertation, you should reference the Publication Guide for Graduate Students, available online, and the style manual or journal approved by the supervisory committee and/or department.
 These documents will guide the student in the proper preparation of his or her manuscript.
 Theses and dissertations may be prepared in either traditional or multiple-paper format.
 One article or article-manuscript may not be submitted as a thesis or dissertation.

 Preparation of a thesis, Plan B paper, or dissertation is the culminating learning experience for a graduate student.
 The quality of the product, which should represent the student’s own best work, is the responsibility of the student.
 Monitoring the quality of the thesis, Plan B paper, or dissertation and mentoring the student in writing are responsibilities of the major professor, with the assistance of the supervisory committee.
 Editing by anyone other than the major professor and the supervisory committee should be limited to mechanics, such as spelling and grammar.